alessandrobrunoh/alessandrobrunoh/README.md

 As a Junior Full Stack Developer, I thrive on turning ideas into reality.
 My journey is fueled by a passion for open source and a deep appreciation for the Rust programming language.
 I'm always eager to learn, contribute, and tackle new challenges.

 ---
+## 🎓 Education

+**Bachelor's Degree in Computer Systems Technologies (Tecnologie dei Sistemi Informatici)** — University of Bologna *Graduated July 10, 2026*

+**Thesis:** *"Design and Development of PETRA, an Event-Driven Platform for Real-Time Asynchronous Telemetry and Analysis"*

+---
+## 💼 Work Experience

+**Software Developer Intern** — [L'una S.r.l.](https://www.lunapartner.it) — 1 year

+Worked across three projects for the company's clients:

+1. **Fleet Tracking & Route Management System** — Backend in Spring Boot, frontend in Angular, mobile app in Expo (React Native), for a client managing street-sweeping vehicles.
+Routes were designed and assigned to vehicles from the Angular management dashboard; the mobile app, linked to a specific vehicle, showed the assigned route (not turn-by-turn navigation, but the streets to be swept).
+The dashboard displayed the vehicle's progress along the route in real time via WebSocket, as well as historical route data.

+2. **Legacy System Maintenance** — Bug fixing (both frontend and backend) on a legacy management system built in Java and Angular, based on issues reported by the client.

+3. **Event-Driven Microservices Architecture in Rust** — Designed and developed an event-driven microservices architecture using Rust, with Valkey for messaging and AWS S3 for persistence.
+Started early design work for a Kubernetes deployment.
+Built scalable, async code with Tokio, with observability provided by Grafana, Alloy, Loki, and Tempo.

+---
 ## 🤝 Open Source Contributions

 I believe in giving back to the community.
 Here are some of my recent contributions, including successful merges and valuable learning experiences.